 Often this "negotiated price" will consist of a simple discount which reflects the actual price paid by the Host Blue.
 But sometimes it is an estimated price that factors into the actual price expected settlements, withholds, and other contingent payment arrangements and non-claims transactions with your health care Provider or with a specified group of Providers.
 The negotiated price may also be billed charges reduced to reflect an average expected savings with your health care Provider or with a specified group of Providers.
+The negotiated price or with a specified group of Providers.
 The price that reflects average savings may result in greater variation (more or less) from the actual price paid than will the estimated price.
 The negotiated price will also be adjusted in the future to correct for overestimation or underestimation of past prices.
 However, the amount you pay is considered a final price.